erdinccurebal/scrapereq/README.md

 - Semaphore release on browser disconnection events
 - Guaranteed screenshot capture even during unexpected errors
 - Timeout handling before browser closure

+## Deployment Considerations

+When deploying this application:

+1. **Persistent Storage**: Configure `TMP_DIR` in your environment to point to a persistent directory that won't be deleted during redeployments.

+2. **File Permissions**: Ensure the application has read/write permissions to the configured `TMP_DIR`.

+3. **Screenshot Cleanup**: The application automatically cleans up screenshots older than 24 hours.
+Adjust the cleanup schedule in `index.js` if needed.

+4. **Static File Serving**: The application serves files from `TMP_DIR` under the `/tmp` path.
+No additional configuration is needed for static file serving.

 ## License